poorting/duckdb_dissector_poc/README.md

 ## Bigger, faster

-Pcaps around 10 to 20 MB size are fairly comparable in speed; after all: conversion needs to happen in both cases and the conversions are the biggest time consumers.
-The time spent on analysis is an order of magnitude smaller.
-Still, duckdb is about 2 to 5 times faster than Panda dataframes when it comes to the actual analysis (even though the net effect is only a few hundred milliseconds to a few seconds).
+Pcaps around 10 to 20 MB size are fairly comparable in speed, taking only seconds to process.
+This is not surprising, as conversion needs to happen in both cases and the conversions are the biggest time consumers.
+Even so, the time spent on analysis is an order of magnitude smaller: duckdb is about 2 to 5 times faster than Panda dataframes when it comes to the actual analysis (even though the net effect is only a few hundred milliseconds to a few seconds for small files).

 For bigger files the differences get more dramatic:

 * A 300MB file, processed by ddos_dissector in nearly two minutes, can be processed by this approach in under half a minute (24 seconds: 23 for conversion, 1 for analysis).

 * A 16GB file can be loaded by ddos_dissector on a machine with 16GB of memory, but crashes after the first one or two calculations (after six minutes).
-This approach processes the file in just under three minutes (2 minutes 50 seconds, although that is mostly the conversion process to parquet: analysis just takes 5 seconds).
+The duckdb approach processes the file in just under three minutes (2 minutes 50 seconds.
+Again that is mostly the conversion process to parquet, analysis just takes 5 seconds).

 * A 50GB file is processed in 30 minutes.
-Again mostly conversion, the actual analysis takes 20 seconds of those 30 minutes.
+Yet again mostly conversion, the actual analysis only takes 20 seconds of those 30 minutes.